aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/integration-with-aspose-components/how-to-integrate-aspose-barcode-for-net-with-aspose-cells/_index.md

 ---
 title: Integrate Aspose.BarCode for .NET with Aspose.Cells
 linktitle: Integration with Aspose.Cells
-description: "How to Intergrate Aspose.BarCode with Aspose.Cells"
+description: "How to Integrate Aspose.BarCode with Aspose.Cells"
 keywords:
 type: docs
 feedback: BARCODECOM